cesar-douady/open-lmake/README.md

 	- the most common front-ends, `cmake` and `meson`, lack genericity.
 - `bazel`
 	- The flow is not complete in the sens that it is not meant to be fully maintained by the user.
-	  The documentation states it explicitely : "It is common for BUILD files to be generated or edited by tools".
+	  The documentation states it explicitly : "It is common for BUILD files to be generated or edited by tools".
 	- Dependencies must be manually handled with care.
 Again, the documentation states it explictely :
 		+ BUILD file writers must explicitly declare all of the actual direct dependencies for every rule to the build system, and no more.
 		+ Failure to observe this principle causes undefined behavior: the build may fail, but worse, the build may depend on some prior operations,